Sexual Harassment Policy (includes Sexual Violence/Assault)

 XIV.
 Determination of a Complaint

-Within 7 days of the conclusion of the investigation, the Investigator will prepare a written report summarizing the factual findings of the investigation.
-The written report with the factual findings will be provided to the Vice President for Student Life.
-The Vice President for Student Life will review the factual findings set forth in the Investigator’s report and will determine if any additional investigation steps need to be undertaken.
+After the conclusion of the investigation, the Investigator will prepare a written report summarizing the factual findings of the investigation, as well as providing recommendations regarding a determination by a preponderance of the evidence, determination regarding whether a violation of policy occurred, remedial measures, and disciplinary measures.
+The written report with the factual findings will be provided to the Vice President for Student Life or a designee.
+The Vice President for Student Life or a designee will review the factual findings set forth in the Investigator’s report and will determine if any additional investigation steps need to be undertaken.

-The Vice President for Student Life will then prepare a written report determining the outcome of the investigation that will summarize the scope of the investigation, identify findings of fact determined by a preponderance of the evidence, and determine whether a violation of this policy occurred—i.e., whether the respondent engaged in discriminatory sexual harassment.
+The Vice President for Student Life or a designee will then adopt the written report prepared by the Investigator or revise it as necessary.
+The Vice President for Student Life or a designee’s written report shall determine the outcome of the investigation that will summarize the scope of the investigation, identify findings of fact determined by a preponderance of the evidence, and determine whether a violation of this policy occurred—i.e., whether the respondent engaged in discriminatory sexual harassment.
 If it is determined that a violation of this policy occurred, the written report will also determine the remedial measures to be taken and recommend disciplinary measures.
-In determining what remedial and disciplinary measures should ultimately be imposed, the Vice President for Student Life may consult with the Title IX Coordinator, the appropriate University official having jurisdiction over the respondent, and the University’s legal counsel, as necessary.
+In determining what remedial and disciplinary measures should ultimately be imposed, the Vice President for Student Life or a designee may consult with the Title IX Coordinator, the appropriate University official having jurisdiction over the respondent, and the University’s legal counsel, as necessary.
 Discipline will be imposed by the appropriate officer/supervisor of the University having jurisdiction over the respondent.

 The Vice President for Student Life’s written report shall be provided to the parties and the appropriate officer/supervisor of the University having jurisdiction over the respondent.

-NOTE: The University reserves the right to impose discipline for conduct that does not rise to the level of discriminatory harassment but that still violates other University policies, including the Faculty Policies and/or Staff Policies and the Student Code of Conduct.
+NOTE: The University reserves the right to impose discipline for conduct that does not rise to the level of discriminatory harassment, but that still violates other University policies, including but not limited to the Faculty Policies and/or Staff Policies and the Student Code of Conduct.

 XV.
 Appeal Procedures